sfu-arch/muir-tutorial/AWS-Shell/hello_world/CL-Hello-World.rst

 -----------------

 This simple *hello_world* example builds a Custom Logic (CL) that will enable the instance to "peek" and "poke" registers in the Custom Logic (CL).
-These registers will be in the memory space behind AppPF BAR0, which is the ocl\_cl\_ AXI-lite bus on the Shell to CL interface.
+These registers will be in the memory space behind AppPF BAR0, which is the ocl\_cl\_AXI-lite bus on the Shell to CL interface.

+In this page, `AWS Shell Interface Specification <https://github.com/aws/aws-fpga/blob/master/hdk/docs/AWS_Shell_Interface_Specification.md#axi_lite_interfaces_for_register_access>`_, you will find more details about AWS shell and memory interfaces.

 This example demonstrate a basic use-case of the Virtual LED and Virtual DIP switches.